Project Restart: What is the state of play in Europe's top leagues?

 There is still no testing programme or plan in place for League One or League Two clubs so they will not restart training yet - however pitches can be opened for individuals to work on.

-In terms of finishing the season, last Wednesday the EFL board looked at three different situations currently facing the Championship, League One and League Two, in determining how to conclude the 2019/20 season.
+In terms of finishing the season, the EFL board have looked at three different situations currently facing the Championship, League One and League Two, in determining how to conclude the 2019/20 campaign.

 League One remains the most contentious issue, with the 23 clubs failing to agree to a way forward for concluding the season.

-Unlike their League Two counterparts, there remains a number of different opinions between the clubs, with a small group wanting the season completed behind closed doors and a majority who want to see the campaign ended now due to financial and operational concerns.

-On the other hand, League Two appears to have found a way forward but while the indicative vote they agreed over a week ago does give a direction, there are still hurdles to climb especially with the 'no relegation' issue.
-However, the EFL said on Friday keeping promotion and relegation from all three of its division was "integral" to the "integrity" of the leagues.
+League Two appears to have found a way forward but while an indicative vote provides a direction, there are still hurdles to climb - especially with the 'no relegation' issue.
+The EFL has said that keeping promotion and relegation from all three of its division is "integral" to the "integrity" of the leagues.

-For Championship clubs, it's all about returning to playing games.
-A 42-page protocol document was sent out to all clubs this week, containing strict guidelines on a return to training and ultimately playing, and this was discussed at the board meeting on Wednesday.

 Non-League